 Backcountry Camping in Banff National Park

 For the more adventurous among you, stuff your backpack, strap on your hiking boots, and explore the best of Banff’s backcountry.
-There’s a lot of gorgeous wide-open spaces to be explored, and you can even set your sights on some alpine huts or other shelters along the way.
+There are a lot of gorgeous wide-open spaces to be explored, and you can even set your sights on some alpine huts or other shelters along the way.
 Trip ideas for varying lengths of time can be found here.
+A backcountry permit is mandatory for anyone planning an overnight trip into the backcountry of Banff National Park and must be purchased in advance.
+Campers must carry a copy of their permit in the park (paper or a screenshot) and present it to Parks Canada staff if requested.

-Backcountry permits must be purchased in advance.
-Nightly rates are $12.75 per person, plus an additional booking fee depending on how you do it ($11.50 per booking online, $13.50 per booking by phone – call 1-877-RESERVE).
+The backcountry permits must be purchased in advance.
+Nightly rates are $13.50 per person, plus an additional booking fee depending on how you do it ($11.50 per booking online, $13.50 per booking by phone – call 1-877-RESERVE).

 Winter Camping in Banff

-For those who want to challenge ‘Old Man Winter’, there are some winter camping sites available in Banff National Park – both near Banff Townsite and near the village of Lake Louise.
-Scroll back up to review the details for Tunnel Mountain Village II and Lake Louise Trailer, which are both open for the snowy months.
+For those who want to challenge ‘Old Man Winter’, some winter camping sites are available in Banff National Park – both near Banff Townsite and the village of Lake Louise.
+Scroll back up to review the details for Tunnel Mountain Village II and Lake Louise Trailer, both open for the snowy months.

 For more details, see our guide to winter camping in Alberta.